-Through this process, the consultant will look at both tangible and intangible aspects of the business to determine a monetary value under various scenarios.
+Through this process, the consultant will look at both tangible and intangible aspects of the business, as well as outside factors, to determine a monetary value under various scenarios.

 That might be a new strategy, a piece of equipment, a customer base, or any number of tangible or intangible contributions.

 If you can provide a strong, provable answer to that question, there’s a good chance that lenders will see your business acquisition as a good, fundable deal.